quicwg/ops-drafts/draft-ietf-quic-applicability.md

 is that an immediate close was negotiated at the application layer and therefore no additional data is expected from both sides.

-An immidate close will emit an CONNECTION_CLOSE frame.
+An immediate close will emit an CONNECTION_CLOSE frame.
 This frames has two sets of types: one for QUIC internal problems that might lead to connection closure, and one for closures initiated by the application.
 An application using QUIC can define application-specific error codes (see, for example, {{QUIC-HTTP}},